Why you should recycle and in what ways you can help the environment

 - Check out the Love Food Hate Waste website for recipe ideas for the food you already have - have a look under 'recipes' and 'what food needs using up'.

 - Food can be eaten right up to the end of the use-by date

-- Best before dates are used for quality so you can still eat them after this date
+- Best before dates are used for quality so you can sometimes still eat certain foods after this date.